 What are the best RPG games right now?
-The roleplaying genre of games has come a long way in recent years on PS5, Xbox, Switch, and PC, and our list of the best RPG games reflects that.
-While there are a lot of games that are classics, a fair few of these titles are redefining the genre in new and exciting ways.
+The roleplaying genre of games has come a long way in recent years on PlayStation and Xbox, and our list of the best RPG games reflects that.
+We’ve got something for everyone here, from certified classics to new RPGs that are doing something fresh and exciting in the genre.

-While they all have their differences, the best RPG games aim to keep you immersed and playing for dozens – if not, hundreds – of hours.
-Of course, if you get tired of roleplaying, you can always have a look at our general best games list to see some great console titles to play in other genres.
-Otherwise, there’s plenty of new PS5 games and new Xbox games coming out all the time that could scratch your gaming itch.
-However, if you’re ready to head into some of the greatest RPG stories and worlds, look no further.
+If you get tired of roleplaying, you can always take a look at our general best games list to see some great console titles to play in other genres.
+Otherwise, there are plenty of new PS5 games and new Xbox games coming out all the time that could scratch your gaming itch.
+However, if you’re ready to head into some of the greatest RPG stories and worlds, then prepare for your next adventure.

 The best RPG games are: